lojak57/BaseForm/RULESFORAI.md

 ## Multi-Tenant Infrastructure

-The multi-tenant architecture is a cornerstone of the VCSews platform, enabling multiple independent shops to operate within a single codebase and database.
+The multi-tenant architecture is a cornerstone of the White-Label-Webshop platform, enabling multiple independent shops to operate within a single codebase and database.

 ### Tenant Identification

 - Each tenant is identified by a unique `tenant_id`
-- The default tenant for VCSews uses the source identifier `vcsews`
+- The default template tenant uses the source identifier `default`
 - Tenant isolation is enforced at multiple levels:
   - Database: Via Row Level Security policies
   - Application: Through context-aware data fetching